rhodlib/rhodlib/README.md

 # Hello!, I'm Rodolfo Talibs

-Web developer with 2+ years of experiencie.
-Working at the industry with technologies like React, React Native, Django
+Web developer with almost 3 years of expericence, working with JavaScript, ReactJS, React Native, Python y Django.
+Contributing creative ideas in both development and design.
+Always looking for new challenges and willing to learn new technologies.

 - [Website](https://rhodlib.com/)
 - [LinkedIn](https://www.linkedin.com/in/rhodlib/)